lgmorand/workshop-aca/README.md

 # Workshop Azure Containers Apps

-This workshop is a 2-3 hours workshop to learn how to use Azure Containers Apps
+This workshop is a 2-3 hours workshop to learn how to use Azure Containers Apps.
+The workshop is accessible at the following address : [https://aka.ms/aca-workshop](https://aka.ms/aca-workshop)

 ## Technology